Skip to main content

 $5,000 legal service fee to attorney

-If a company hires an attorney for legal work, like drafting contracts or giving legal advice and they were paid $5,000, that amount must be reported on Form 1099-NEC, Box 1.
-Even though this qualifies as payments to an attorney, it is not covered under 1099-MISC Box 10 reporting rules which applies only for gross proceeds and not legal service work.
+If a company hires an attorney for legal work, like drafting contracts or giving legal advice, and pays $5,000, that amount must be reported on Form 1099-NEC, Box 1a.
+Even though this qualifies as payments to an attorney, it is not covered under 1099-MISC Box 10 reporting rules which apply only for gross proceeds and not legal service work.

 Retainer payment for defense

 If a business is paying an attorney a retainer of $10,000 upfront for future legal defense or advice, it will be considered as a service fee.
-Since service fees are not reported on Box 10 of 1099-MISC, this amount must be reported on Box 1 of 1099-NEC.
+Since service fees are not reported on Box 10 of 1099-MISC, this amount is reported in Box 1a of 1099-NEC.

-If a defendant pays $50,000 directly to the plaintiff as a settlement and the attorney’s name is in the settlement agreement, but no money is sent to the attorney’s account, there is no need to file Box 10.
-In this case, you only file Form 1099-MISC for the client (if the amount is $600 or more) since the attorney never received any payment.
+If a defendant pays $50,000 directly to the plaintiff as a settlement and the attorney’s name is in the settlement agreement, but no money is sent to the attorney’s account, there is no need to file 1099-MISC Box 10 for the attorney.
+Any separate 1099-MISC reporting for the client should follow the applicable settlement-income reporting rules.
+For 2026 payments reported in 2027, certain Form 1099-MISC Box 3 payments generally use the $2,000 threshold rather than $600.

 FAQs

-Q1: Do I report payments to incorporated law firms?
+1. Do I report payments to incorporated law firms on Form 1099-MISC Box 10?

-Yes, gross proceeds payments of $600 or more to attorneys or law firms must be reported on 099-MISC Box 10, even if the entity is an incorporated law firm.
-For TY 2025, the threshold increases to $2000 due to the passing of OBBBA.
+Yes, gross proceeds payments of $600 or more to attorneys or law firms must be reported on Form 1099-MISC Box 10, even if the entity is an incorporated law firm.
+For 2026 payments reported in 2027, keep the Box 10 threshold at $600; do not change it to $2,000.

 Deciding between 1099-MISC Box 10 and 1099-NEC depends on the nature of payments.

-1099-MISC Box 10 reports gross process payments to attorneys, such as a settlement payment, while 1099-NEC reports non-employee compensation, including payment for legal services provided by an attorney or a law firm.
+1099-MISC Box 10 reports gross proceeds paid to attorneys, such as a settlement payment, while 1099-NEC Box 1a reports non-employee compensation, including payment for legal services provided by an attorney or a law firm.

-If you have made payments to both a client and an attorney, you must report the attorney’s gross share on 1099-MISC Box 10.
+If you have made gross-proceeds payments to an attorney, you must report the attorney’s gross share on 1099-MISC Box 10.
 It also applies even if the client receives a separate 1099 for the settlement income (most likely Box 3 on 1099-MISC).

 If an attorney or law firm refuses or fails to provide a valid TIN, you must begin 24% backup withholding and file 1099-MISC using your best-known payee information.